Jaspreet011999/JSClass/021-creating-table-w-code/readme.md

 # Our object is not aligned with our headings
  - We can create a new array of objects, and arrange our key value pairs as per our table headings

+ # How we can fix the rendering table issue
+ -create an if statement that will check whether there is an existing table row.
+If it exists, the new row should be added to the existing table instead of creating a new table